 PROGRAM DESCRIPTION AND OBJECTIVES

-The Department of Transportation (DOT) Pedestrian Facilities Program provides safe and convenient new pedestrian walkways for County citizens.
+The Department of Transportation (DOT) Pedestrian Facilities Program provides safe and convenient new pedestrian walkways for County residents.
 Sidewalks reduce the risks associated with walking on the roadway, provide an alternative means of transportation for short trips, and provide access to public transit.
 Two projects, ADA Compliance: Transportation and the Sidewalk Program - Minor Projects, are a part of the Renew Montgomery effort.
 Renew Montgomery is a comprehensive program that coordinates DOT services to improve the infrastructure of older neighborhoods assuring effective, safe, and attractive vehicular and pedestrian access.

-ADA Compliance: Transportation and Sidewalk Program - Minor Projects are focused on improving pedestrian walkability by creating a safer walking environment utilizing selected engineering technologies, and on ensuring ADA compliance.
+American with Disabilities Act of 1991 (ADA) Compliance: Transportation and Sidewalk Program - Minor Projects are focused on improving pedestrian walkability by creating a safer walking environment utilizing selected engineering technologies, and on ensuring ADA compliance.

 The DOT Bikeways Program provides for the construction of bike paths and implementation of other bikeways to provide residents, employees, commuters, and visitors the opportunity to ride bicycles safely to their destinations as an alternative to driving automobiles.
 The program contributes to energy conservation and improved air quality, as well as to the health and safety of the users.
 Bikeways provide an additional option in the County's balanced transportation system and reduce congestion.
 DOT also works in conjunction with the Maryland-National Capital Park and Planning Commission (M-NCPPC) to provide connections to recreational hiker/biker trails in parks, which is integrated into an overall Countywide system of recreational trails.